 The questions sound simple enough, but when you make small batches of ice cream and often use local, seasonal ingredients, a customer’s favorite treat can go in and out of the freezer in a couple of hours in the summer, and a couple of days in the fall/winter.

 In the early years, staff filled a binder with the names of people who wanted to be notified when their favorite flavors were in the freezer, and the shift leader was supposed to make phone calls to the people waiting patiently for their coveted flavor.
 But at the end of a long, hot, busy summer night, that small task sometimes was overlooked.
 It was an imperfect and labor intensive solution, but it was a first step towards communicating with the customers who would only eat ice cream when the right ice cream was available.

 Today’s technology makes it easier to connect with customers in a variety of ways, besides picking up a phone.
 So Lara and Jeff started thinking about how to reach people through their website.
 They also started mulling over ideas about how bar codes were used to track inventory for wholesale and retail businesses.

-Radio frequency identification (RFID) tags seemed to be a technology that could be used to communicate which 32 flavors of ice cream of the 150 or so Izzy’s produces were available at any time.
+Radio frequency identification (RFID) tags seemed to be a technology that could be used to communicate which of the 32 flavors of ice cream (out the 150 or so flavors Izzy’s makes) were available at any time.
 They envisioned a system where data would be transmitted to their web- site as soon as a new tub of ice cream was placed in the dipping cabinet.
 They also dreamed of being able to project that information on the wall of the shop.